-The South Carolina Research Foundation and partners will evaluate the feasibility of CCUS in the Jurassic/Triassic saline formations of the buried Mesozoic South Georgia Rift (SGR) Basin that extends west-southwest from South Carolina into Georgia.
-The Jurassic and Triassic saline formations of the SGR have been identified as prospective CO2 storage areas; however, detailed characterization needs to be conducted to reduce uncertainties and validate storage potential.
-The project will evaluate existing geologic and geophysical data; reprocess historical seismic data; collect additional seismic data to fill in historical data gaps (Figure 1); drill and test a characterization well; and conduct reservoir modeling, risk assessment, and mitigation studies.
-Seismic and geologic data will be collected in order to fill in any data gaps and used to evaluate faults, fractures, and confining zone integrity for potential leakage pathways.
-The characterization well will be drilled to a maximum depth of approximately 6,200 feet and include a detailed description of the potential reservoirs and seals to determine thickness, lithology, mineralogy, and fracture orientation.
+The South Carolina Research Institute and its partners evaluated the feasibility of carbon storage in the Jurassic/Triassic saline formations of the buried Mesozoic South Georgia Rift (SGR) Basin that extends west-southwest from South Carolina into Georgia.
+The Jurassic and Triassic saline formations of the SGR have been identified as prospective CO2 storage areas; however, detailed characterization is needed to reduce uncertainties and validate storage potential.
+The project evaluated two different locations in the SGR Basin, one in South Carolina and one in Georgia.
+The project team reviewed existing geologic and geophysical data, reprocessed historical seismic data, collected additional seismic data to fill in historical data gaps, drilled and tested a characterization well, and conducted reservoir modeling, risk assessment, and mitigation studies.
+Seismic and geologic data were also used to evaluate faults, fractures, and confining zone integrity for potential release pathways.
+The characterization well was drilled to approximately 6,200 feet.
+The findings include a detailed description of the potential reservoirs and seals to determine thickness, lithology, mineralogy, and fracture orientation.

 Click to view Presentations, Papers, and Publications